cycloss/recipes/asian-other.md

 - 1 tomato , cut into 8 wedges then into 2.5cm chunks
 - 600g firm-fleshed white fish , cut into 3cm cubes

-**GARNISHES / SERVING:**
+**To Serve**

 - Chopped coriander
 - Basmati rice

-#### DIRECTIONS
+#### Directions

-**CURRY PASTE**

-- Place the dry curry paste ingredients in a micro blender and whizz until fine, then add the water and tamarind and whizz to a pulp
+1. **Make the paste** Place the dry curry paste ingredients in a micro blender and whizz until fine, then add the water and tamarind and whizz to a pulp.

-**CURRY**

-- **Sizzle black mustard seeds:** Heat oil over medium heat in a large pot.
+2. **Sizzle black mustard seeds:** Heat oil over medium heat in a large pot.
 Add black mustard seeds and let them sizzle for 30 seconds - careful, they might pop!

-- **Saute onion:** Add red onion and cook for 3 minutes until edges start to tinge with gold.
+3. **Saute onion:** Add red onion and cook for 3 minutes until edges start to tinge with gold.

-- **Cook off curry paste:** Add curry paste and cook for 3 minutes - to evaporate water, make spices bloom and cook garlic & ginger.
+4. **Cook off curry paste:** Add curry paste and cook for 3 minutes - to evaporate water, make spices bloom and cook garlic & ginger.

-- **Cook off tomato:** Turn heat up to medium high.
+5. **Cook off tomato:** Turn heat up to medium high.
 Add tomato paste and tomato pulp, cook for 2 minutes.

-- **Coconut milk:** Add water, coconut milk, sugar, salt and chilli powder if using.
+6. **Coconut milk:** Add water, coconut milk, sugar, salt and chilli powder if using.
 Stir, then bring to simmer, low heat so it's bubbling gently.

-- **Simmer 2 minutes, add tomato & green chilli:** Simmer for 2 minutes, add tomato and green chilli.
+7. **Simmer 2 minutes, add tomato & green chilli:** Simmer for 2 minutes, add tomato and green chilli.

-- **Simmer 3 minutes:** Simmer for another 3 minutes, stirring every now and then - sauce should be thickened (not watery), it gets looser again when fish is added (because fish will drop some juices = even more flavour!).
+8. **Simmer 3 minutes:** Simmer for another 3 minutes, stirring every now and then - sauce should be thickened (not watery), it gets looser again when fish is added (because fish will drop some juices = even more flavour!).

-- **Add fish:** Add fish, stir, cook for 3 to 4 minutes until fish easily flakes.
+9. **Add fish:** Add fish, stir, cook for 3 to 4 minutes until fish easily flakes.

-- **Garnish & serve:** Remove from stove and transfer to serving bowl.
+10. **Garnish & serve:** Remove from stove and transfer to serving bowl.
 Garnish with coriander/cilantro and fresh green chillies if desired.
 Serve with [basmati rice](https://www.recipetineats.com/how-to-cook-basmati-rice/)!

 ## Butter Chicken